Finnish Sauna Etiquette: A Guide for First Timers

 The host gives usually instructions on how to behave in his sauna.
 It is important to shower before but not consume too much water.

-The easiest way to learn the sauna etiquette is to try a real sauna yourself in Finland.
+The easiest way to learn the sauna etiquette is to try a real sauna yourself in Finland or somewhere else.
 There are saunas everywhere in the country.
 As long as you remember the basic rules, the sauna experience will be rewarding.

 Rules of Finnish Sauna